ibm-cloud-docs/dl/order-nsp.md

 Here's how the process works:

 1. IBM Cloud uploads a Letter of Authorization (LOA) containing a Connecting Facility Assignment (CFA).
 In turn, the connection status changes to **Waiting LOA review**.
-At this time you can click the corresponding buttons to preview and accept the LOA.
-After accepting the LOA you can download the LOA document.
+At this time, you can click the corresponding buttons to preview and accept the LOA.
-2. After accepting the LOA and downloading it the connection status changes to **Waiting completion notice upload**.
+2. After accepting the LOA and downloading it, the connection status changes to **Waiting completion notice upload**.
 You must now take the LOA document to your carrier and get the completion notice.
 To do so, you can:

    * Supply the LOA/CFA to your colocation provider and have them order a cross connect and any required inter-campus connectivity.
    * Supply the LOA/CFA to your service provider and have them order a third-party cross connect, as well as the circuit between your on-premises and the appropriate Meet Me Room.

+   IBM Cloud will not order a cross-connect on a customer's behalf.
+   {: note}

 3. After receiving the completion notice from your carrier, upload it.
-The completion notice must be in PDF format with the name **completion_notice.pdf** in order for the automation to process it properly.
+The completion notice must be in PDF format with the name **completion_notice.pdf** for the automation to process it properly.
 The specific connection shows an option in the {{site.data.keyword.cloud_notm}} console to upload the completion notice.
 Notice that the connection status changes to **Completion notice review in progress**.

 4. The IBM Cloud team reviews the completion notice and accepts it.
-The IBM Cloud team then places the cross-connect fiber in the ports mentioned in the LOA.
-This completes the {{site.data.keyword.dl_short}} configuration and the connection status changes to **Provisioned**.
+The IBM Cloud team then places an order to have the fiber installed between the patch panel/port mentioned in the LOA and the device port.
+This process can take 1-4 business days, depending on how quickly the site provider finishes the request.
+This completes the physical-layer portion of the direct link and the connection status changes to **Provisioned.**

 5. You must then configure the BGP parameters on your Edge router for BGP session establishment.
 After this completes, the **BGP status** indicates **Established** and **Link status** indicates **Up**.